-- If they have, they're allowed to access the service.
+- If yes, the user is allowed to access the service.

-- If they haven't, they must complete a two step authentication process to enroll their device.
-Once their device has been enrolled, a cookie is added to their browser, which is used for future interactions with our Targeted Threat Protection service.
+- If no, the user must complete a two-step authentication process to enroll their device.
+Once their device is enrolled, a cookie is added to their browser, which is used for future interactions with our Targeted Threat Protection service.

-Once a cookie is stored on the end user's device, it is renewed with each additional Targeted Threat Protection service interaction.
-You can set an expiry period for the cookie, but because it is renewed with each Targeted Threat Protection service interaction, the end user only enrolls once unless they don't access the service again before the cookie expires.
+Once a cookie is stored on the end user's device, it's renewed with each additional Targeted Threat Protection service interaction.
+You can set an expiry period for the cookie.
+However because it's renewed with each Targeted Threat Protection service interaction, the user only enrolls once unless they don't access the service again before the cookie expires.